NRAO

 - Steve Myers

-News:
+Older News:

-• New: As of July 2004, I Stokes source models for primary calibrators 3C48, 3C138, 3C147 and 3C286 are available with AIPS.
+• As of July 2004, I Stokes source models for primary calibrators 3C48, 3C138, 3C147 and 3C286 are available with AIPS.
 These can be found in your AIPS distribution in the TEXT/STARS directory and can be loaded into your catalog within AIPS using the CALRD task.
 See the 30Jun04 AIPSLetter for details.
 These models are also available from this site in the Images/Current subdirectory.
 (2005-5-26)

 • These pages are being overhauled, especially this page, the Gains pages and the Images pages.
 Please bear with us while we chase broken links.
 (2003-12-16)